Skip to Content

 Performance

-Since May 2017, its first full month of performance, the strategy’s 1.9% annualized gain through May 2023 beat its distinct ultrashort bond Morningstar Category median peer’s 1.6%, ranking in the best quintile.
-Its volatility-adjusted performance, as measured by Sharpe ratio, was even better, landing in the category’s top decile.
+Since the ETF’s May 2017 inception, its 2.4% annualized gain through May 2024 beat its distinct ultrashort bond Morningstar Category median peer’s 2.2%, ranking near the top quartile.
+The strategy’s top-decile volatility-adjusted performance, as measured by Sharpe ratio, was even better.

 Published on